KS DB Merge Tools logo KS DB Merge Tools

 Table definitions and views are by default identified by name.
-If both DBMS have both schema and name (it is Oracle, PostgreSQL and SQL Server), then the Pro version can be configured to identify objects by combination of schema and name.
+If both DBMS have both schema and name (it is Oracle, PostgreSQL and SQL Server), then the Standard version can be configured to identify objects by combination of schema and name.
 If this option is disabled (that's the default) and if the same object name is used for different schemas then these objects remain unmatched and counted as new.
 Name check is case-insensitive, so for example table myTable vs MyTable is considered as the same table.

 All objects are built by reading object properties from different system metadata tables and views.
 Application reuses object reading logic from DBMS-specific products, so you can find more details about object definition reading in the 'How it works - Schema' section of documentation for corresponding tool: